The Border Belles, our Sing out Strong choir in Ross on Wye (WOMEN ONLY), launches this autumn!

 However, right at the climax of her career, Emma was diagnosed with PTSD with anxiety and depression.
 It was then that Sing out Strong was born.

 During the 2020/21 COVID-19 pandemic, Emma took Sing out Strong GLOBAL!
-Starting in her living room twice a week, SOS reached almost 10,000 singers in 100 countries around the world with a whole year's worth of free rehearsals and projects to help people look after their mental health during the unprecedented events.
+Starting in her living room twice a week, SOS reached more than 11,000 singers in 100 countries around the world with a whole year's worth of free rehearsals and projects to help people look after their mental health during the unprecedented year.
 SOS Virtual was so successful that it was featured on the BBC and ITV and in Good Housekeeping and Happiful Magazines (in fact, we think it was the very first UK virtual choir!).
 Emma was also nominated for an award for her work helping to keep people together during the crisis.
 When COVID hit her at home, Emma almost totally lost her singing voice - but still kept composing and creating to keep Sing out Strong going in lockdown.
+Emma's dream is to launch Sing out Strong choirs all across the UK, so that more people can experience the power of music to support their mental health.